Stuffed and Dangerous: Chicken Kiev Stalls Critical Salmonella Reforms

 It’s been decades since I wrote an article for the Denver Post with this headline about fraudulent honey (see the link below for the article).
 Sadly, it’s still true.
 These many years later, the problem still exists, so much so that at the 2025 International Federation of Beekeepers’ Associations meeting in Denmark, the organizers didn’t […]

-Happy Once, Happy Twice: Make Mondays Nice with Soup I believe every day is a gift, but I dread Mondays.
+Happy Once, Happy Twice, Happy Chicken Soup Mondays I believe every day is a gift, but I dread Mondays.
 I know God created light on Monday.
 Time magazine tells me CEOs get up at 5 am to work out and plan their very successful week over French press coffee and Vitamix green juice.
-Job […]
+Job coaches […]

 Comte’ Cheese, The Savory Jewel of the Jura